grahamcn/ssr-react-app/README.md

 ## Run

-To start the application locally run
+To start the application locally
+`$ npm start:dev`

+To start the application in Production mode
 `$ npm start`